paulknewton/pi-tank-watcher/GRAPHS.md

 # Analysing data with Python

 All of the sensor sampling and data upload is written in Python.
 But Python also has a very rich set of mathematical libraries and frameworks for analysing the data.
 The top-level README explains how to run the various programs for logging sensor data.
-This section describes how the graphs are generated in python (2 plot_data.py programs: 1 for the sensor plots, 1 for the weather data).
+This section describes how the graphs are generated in python.

 ## What does it do?
 There are 3 programs: